micmejia/bible-dump/NKJV/Leviticus/Lev 11.md

 Among the animals, whatever divides the hoof, having cloven hooves _and_ chewing the cud--that you may eat.

 ###### 4
-Nevertheless these you shall not eat among those that chew the cud or those that have cloven hooves: the camel, because it chews the cud but does not have cloven hooves, is [^a]unclean to you;
+Nevertheless these you shall not eat among those that chew the cud or those that have cloven hooves: the camel, because it chews the cud but does not have cloven hooves, is unclean to you;

 ###### 5
-the [^b]rock hyrax, because it chews the cud but does not have cloven hooves, _is_ [^c]unclean to you;
+the rock hyrax, because it chews the cud but does not have cloven hooves, _is_ unclean to you;

 ###### 6
 the hare, because it chews the cud but does not have cloven hooves, _is_ unclean to you;